putztzu/testweb/index.md

 ## Preamble:
 This documentation is written to avoid faulty mis-steps like the overly brief and insufficient documentation elsewhere, including http://jekyllbootstrap.com/

+This document was created following the steps described here, and was used as the initial testbed for this Guide.
+A curious person can clone this website and inspect everything about it, including the markdown syntax used.

 ## Caution:
 These steps and the resulting Ruby on Rails environment is very openSUSE specific.
 If this is only your website or other team members are all using openSUSE, then these steps are fine.
 But, if you intend to set up a website supported by multiple team members using different Linux distros (or even Windows) then wait for a follow up article which will describe building a common Development environment for all.